-The proposed development provides additional housing types and options, where unit sizes are typically more compact in.
+The proposed development provides additional housing types and options, where unit sizes are typically more compact in the Downtown Core.
 The proposed development is located in an area which is highly walkable, with many easily accessible cycling routes, and well-served by public transit.
-As such, no residential or visitor vehicle parking is provided at the subject site, however greater bicycle parking spaces are provided than what is required by the zoning by-law; 22 spaces provided beyond the required 10 spaces, which encouraging walkability utilization of the City's bicycle routes.
+As such, no residential or visitor vehicle parking is provided at the subject site, however greater bicycle parking spaces are provided than is required by the Zoning By-law, encouraging walkability and utilization of the City's bicycle routes.
 These features of the proposed development encourage a more sustainable lifestyle and are generally more environmentally friendly.
+Finally, the retention of the existing units minimizes the creation of construction waste, reducing the amount of demolition to just the more recent additions.
+The renovation and new addition will be required to adhere to current Building Code requirements that consider more sustainable approaches.